aptible/aptible-api-go/aptibleapi/docs/UpdateVhostRequest.md

 `func (o *UpdateVhostRequest) HasIpWhitelist() bool`

 HasIpWhitelist returns a boolean if a field has been set.

+### GetSharedFingerprint

+`func (o *UpdateVhostRequest) GetSharedFingerprint() string`

+GetSharedFingerprint returns the SharedFingerprint field if non-nil, zero value otherwise.

+### GetSharedFingerprintOk

+`func (o *UpdateVhostRequest) GetSharedFingerprintOk() (*string, bool)`

+GetSharedFingerprintOk returns a tuple with the SharedFingerprint field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSharedFingerprint

+`func (o *UpdateVhostRequest) SetSharedFingerprint(v string)`

+SetSharedFingerprint sets SharedFingerprint field to given value.

+### HasSharedFingerprint

+`func (o *UpdateVhostRequest) HasSharedFingerprint() bool`

+HasSharedFingerprint returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)